Carreau/ipython-wiki/Notebook-Compatibility.md

-Officially, IPython Notebook works with the following browsers:
+Officially, IPython Notebook works with the following browsers (some version my need websocket to be activated):

 - Safari ≥ 5
 - Firefox ≥ 6